 Some organizational leaders will be surprised when the day comes that they can no longer tell people what to do.
 But believe me, that day is coming.
-Employees no longer respond to rule by fear and intimidation.
+Effective team leadership no longer means ruling by fear and intimidation.
 You can tell people they are lucky to have a job, but those who are truly talented always have options.
 Forcing people to follow a process without an extended vision only breeds mediocrity.

 Leaders should consider what they are asking of their employees: If you cannot perform a task you should not ask others to.

 Leaders should lead by example: If you try to commoditize your core values your employees will see through you.

 Leaders should ask for input and allow collective idea sharing to guide the organizational strategy.